 b.
 Probation Cases - The sending state shall ensure the following referral is complete and forwarded to the receiving state.
 The referral shall contain: Form IV Parole or Probation Investigation Request; Form VI Application for Services and Waiver; Order of Adjudication and Disposition; Conditions of Probation; and Petition and/or Arrest Report(s).
 The sending state shall also provide (if available) Legal and Social History, supervision summary, if the juvenile has been on supervision in the sending state for more than 30 calendar days at the time the referral is forwarded, photograph, and any other pertinent information.
 Form V Notification From Sending State of Parolee or Probationer Proceeding to the Receiving State shall be forwarded prior to or at the time the juvenile relocates to the receiving state, if the juvenile is not already residing in the receiving state.

 c.
-Point of Contact - The receiving state shall provide a point of contact within ten (10) calendar days for a juvenile who resides in the receiving state at the time the referral is submitted.
+Reporting instructions - The sending state shall request reporting instructions for a juvenile who resides in the receiving state at the time of compact eligibility per 4-101.